-After modeling surround is enabled, the aircraft will automatically circle around the current position, flying clockwise at a certain distance, and shooting at the target directly below the center point, so as to collect images of the mission location from all directions.
+After Orbit is enabled, the aircraft will automatically circle around the current position, flying clockwise at a certain distance, and shooting at the target directly below the center point, so as to collect images of the mission location from all directions.

-• Modeling surround can be used with the stitch function for modeling of the target at the mission location.
+• Orbit can be used with the stitch function for modeling of the target at the mission location.